+Plant sterols are found in various kinds of foods like oils, nuts, and lean meats.
+If you want to find out more about the food rich in sterols, read our blog and find a list of healthy foods with plant sterols and stanols.
 We know that eating fruit and vegetables is good for our health.
 But not all are rich in the nutrients we need to maintain good health.

 Why would this be?

-When plants are sprayed with herbicides and pesticides, the immune response in the plant does not activate the natural defense mechanisms, therefor the plant produces much less of these important phytonutrients.
+When plants are sprayed with herbicides and pesticides, the immune response in the plant does not activate the natural defense mechanisms, therefore the plant produces much less of these important phytonutrients.
 Studies show that the everyday intake should be approximately 300 mg per day of plant sterols.
-(4) In fact this is not the case in the majority of our diets.
-One study showed that pure vegetarians were only getting 40mg per day from eating a fruit/vegetable based diet.(5) You would think that pure vegetarians would be getting more than enough plant sterols, but in fact they are not.
+In fact, this is not the case in the majority of our diets.
+One study showed that pure vegetarians were only getting 40mg per day from eating a fruit/vegetable-based diet.
+You would think that pure vegetarians would be getting more than enough plant sterols, but in fact, they are not.
 This means that we have to supplement daily in order to make sure we obtain these nutrients.

 But what if we don’t eat enough – Sterol Deficiency Syndrome?

 The US Department of Agriculture, Research Service did a study to show that plants sprayed with herbicides and pesticides produced much less active phytonutrients than those unsprayed.
-In particular the study showed resveratrol, a rich antioxidant/flavonoid from grapes much higher in vines that were unsprayed vs vines sprayed with 4 fungicides registered for grapes.
+In particular, the study showed resveratrol, a rich antioxidant/flavonoid from grapes much higher in vines that were unsprayed vs vines sprayed with 4 fungicides registered for grapes.

-Since plant sterols have the capacity to balance the immune system, reduce nasty inflammatory markers, defend us against bacterial and even viral infections, an insufficient phytonutrients diet will lead to more issues with immune related conditions.
+Since plant sterols have the capacity to balance the immune system, reduce nasty inflammatory markers, defend us against bacterial and even viral infections, an insufficient phytonutrients diet will lead to more issues with immune-related conditions.